kyaco/WynnTextReplacer/README.md

 ## License

-This mod is licenced under the MIT licence.
-To see the full terms of the licence click [here](https://github.com/McJty/TheOneProbe/blob/1.10/LICENCE).
+This mod is licenced under the MIT licence, see LICENSE.txt.